 149. Appeal

-(1) A person in respect of whom the State Administrative Tribunal makes a decision or order who is dissatisfied with the decision or order may without leave, appeal under section 105 of the State Administrative Tribunal Act 2004against the decision or order.
+(1) A person in respect of whom the State Administrative Tribunal makes a decision or order who is dissatisfied with the decision or order may without leave, appeal under section 105 of the State Administrative Tribunal Act 2004 against the decision or order.

 (2) Any other person who, in the opinion of the Supreme Court, has a sufficient interest in a matter in respect of which the State Administrative Tribunal has made a decision or order may, with the leave of the Court, appeal under section 105 of the State Administrative Tribunal Act 2004 against the decision or order.